 Director of Technolgy and STEAM

-Jessica comes to Voyagers Community School after completing her Ph.D. in STEM Education from Drexel University in Philadelphia.
-As a Monmouth County native, Jessica is looking forward to returning home to join the VCS family.
-Jessica currently lives in Middletown with her husband and new baby.
+Jessica comes to Voyagers' Community School after completing her Ph.D. in STEM Education from Drexel University in Philadelphia.
+As a Monmouth County native, Jessica has returned home to join the VCS family.
+Jessica currently lives in Middletown with her husband and young son.

 Jessica attended Providence College as an undergraduate where she earned two bachelor’s degrees in Elementary/Special Education and Psychology.
-During her time at Providence, Jessica also earned two minors in Mathematics and Science since it was her goal to inspire young students in STEM areas.
-After teaching special education and elementary classes for two years, Jessica took a job at Cresskill Middle/High School to help develop a STEM program for grades 6-12.
+During her time at Providence, Jessica also earned two minors in Mathematics and Science.
+It was her goal to inspire young students in STEM areas.
+After teaching special education and elementary classes for two years, Jessica took a job at Cresskill Middle/High School where she developed a STEM program for grades 6-12.
 During her five-year tenure in the Cresskill School District, Jessica wrote and implemented seven integrated STEM courses, began a Robotics team, and engaged in professional development to inspire other teachers to add in STEM in all grades!

-Most importantly, Jessica is looking forward to combining her teaching experiences with her research experiences to inspire students to persist through failure in both the STEAM lab and mathematics classrooms.
+Most importantly, Jessica combines her teaching experiences with her research experiences to inspire students to persist through failure in both the STEAM lab and mathematics classrooms.
 Jessica’s professional passions include engaging students in deep problem solving and fully integrating subjects across multiple disciplines.
-She will be focusing on developing epistemic practices in the STEAM lab so students in all grades at VCS are inspired to consider STEAM careers in their future endeavors.
+At Voyagers' Jessica focuses on developing epistemic practices in the STEAM lab and all classrooms so her students are inspired to consider STEAM careers in their future endeavors.

 If you are planning for a year, sow rice; if you are planning for a decade, plant trees; if you are planning for a lifetime, educate people.